tamslo/uyg-pharme-conversion/README.md

        pharmcat_vcf_preprocessor -v -vcf data.vcf
      ```

-5. Optionally, impute your data; if you are not imputing, PharmCAT will have
+3. Optionally, impute your data; if you are not imputing, PharmCAT will have
    quite some missing variants (see [Imputation](#imputation))
-6. Run PharmCAT
+4. Run PharmCAT

      ```bash
      docker run --rm -v ./data:/data -w /data pgkb/pharmcat \
-       pharmcat_pipeline data.imputed.vcf
+       pharmcat_pipeline data.[preprocessed|imputed].vcf

      ```